 There are also hiking paths for all sorts of abilities and Go Ape for the kids.
 It’s a 15-minute drive from Keswick or 25 minutes on the 77A bus.

 Watendlath is a great day out from Keswick.
-The short windy road from Keswick collects a number of picturesque sights on the way.
+The short, winding road from Keswick collects a number of picturesque sights on the way.
 Stop off at Ashness Bridge (popular with photographers) and pull into Surprise View, before making your way to the pretty Watendlath Tarn.

-The tarn is a 20-minute drive from Keswick but there is no public transport option.
+The tarn is a 20-minute drive from Keswick, but unfortunately, there is no public transport option.

-At the top of the Honister Pass lies the debris of the last remaining slate mine in Britain.
+Honister is the last remaining slate mine in Britain.

 It ends at the peak with views across to Buttermere.